-- lower net investment spread due to: - lower returns on other limited partnerships compared to the prior period; average invested long-term assets; and - lower average invested long-term assets. returns on other limited partnerships.
+- lower net investment spread due to: - lower average invested long-term assets; and - lower returns on other limited partnerships.

-The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in an effective tax rate of 24% in the current period compared to 22% in the prior period.
+The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in an effective tax rate of 23% in the current period compared to 21% in the prior period.
 Our effective tax rate differs from the statutory tax rate primarily due to the impact of the dividends received deduction.